appsmithorg/appsmith-docs/website/docs/reference/widgets/table/column-settings.md

 The select column type supports [inline editing](/reference/widgets/table/inline-editing) and can be made [**Editable**](#editable) by turning on the **Editable** property in the column settings.

+The select column type also supports setting the select options while adding a new row.
+The below mentioned properties help to set the select options for new row:
+* Same options in new row:
+    When this property is turned ON the options in the first row are used in the new row.
+    By default, this property is turned on.
+* New row options: When the above property is turned off, this property becomes visible.
+This will allow to add options specifically for the new row.
+Supports static and dynamic data, but doesn't have access `currentRow `object.

+It is to be noted that `Same options in new row` and `New row options` are only visible when add new row property is turned on in table widget

 ### Computed value